RebelGuy/chat-mate/projects/server/readme.md

 The following environment variables must be set in the `.env` file:
 - `PORT`: Which port the server should run on.
 - `STUDIO_URL`: The URL to ChatMate Studio (not ending in `/`).
+- `CHAT_MATE_REGISTERED_USER_NAME`: The registered username of the official ChatMate account on the server.
 - `CHANNEL_ID`: The channel ID of the user on behalf of which ChatMate will communicate with YouTube.
 If this is ever changed, you will need to re-authenticate and purge all Context Tokens from the `chat_message` table.
 - `TWITCH_CLIENT_ID`: The client ID for twitch auth (from https://dev.twitch.tv/console/apps).
 - `TWITCH_CLIENT_SECRET`: The client secret for twitch auth.